Debating Theory, Building Unity for September 9 Protests

 "In paragraph #5 you say: 'we do see power in the ability of prisoners to shut down facilities by not doing the work to keep them running for a potentially longer period'.
 But then in paragraph #10 you say 'the organizers of the anti-slavery protest are misleading people into believing that shutting down prison work will shut down prisons'.

 If masses of prisoners stopped working, forever, some facilities may close.
 This would likely be because of where they're located geographically, the layout and security level of the facility, and how easy or difficult it is to staff the prisons to accommodate for the loss of labor.
 But would that close all prisons in the United $tates?
 We doubt it.
 Does that mean we think prisoners should all just keep working?
 No!
-Short of overthrowing capitlist Amerikkka's power altogether, we will still have prisons in this country based on national oppression.
+Short of overthrowing capitalist Amerikkka's power altogether, we will still have prisons in this country based on national oppression.
 But making that oppression more difficult is always a good thing.

 Our point is that Amerikkka is willing to spend a lot of time, money and resources on imprisoning a staggering number of people, all at a financial loss.
 So we do not see evidence that if prisoners stop working and it suddenly becomes more expensive to imprison people that that will shut down the prison system.
 It most certainly is a form of resistance that heightens the contradictions between the oppressed and the oppressor, and even within the oppressor camp.
-Such an act would have certainly have great influence on the ever-changing realities within the U.$. criminal injustice system, as would any sustained, mass prisoner mobilization.
+Such an act would certainly have great influence on the ever-changing realities within the U.$. criminal injustice system, as would any sustained, mass prisoner mobilization.

 Elitism?Zero criticizes MIM(Prisons), "You spell united front with capital 'U' and 'F' which is what MIM calls one of its programs, short for UFPP, and as [UFPP] makes specific ideological demands for any entity it is willing to work with, I'm led to believe that what you truly mean by 'work with' is to 'co-opt'."
 We do capitalize the name of the organization United Front for Peace in Prisons (UFPP), which has a specific program (the 5 Principles of the UFPP: Peace, Unity, Growth, Internationalism, and Independence).
-Organizations that agree with those principles but disagree on many other things have joined this United Front and there is no attempt to co-opt those groups.
+Organizations that agree with those principles but disagree with us on many other things have joined this United Front and there is no attempt to co-opt those groups.
 We do not capitalize "united front" when not talking about this specific organization (if we have in print it was a mistake, not a political point).
 This is not a problem of elitisim, it is simply grammar.
 We welcome the development of a united front against prisons, and even better a united front against imperialism, outside of the UFPP and not bound by its 5 principles.
 But we do believe that united fronts need to have clear points of unity so that there isn't a question of organizations being forced to change their political line or give up their independence to participate.
 In other words, we are actively trying to organize in a way to prevent the co-opting of organizations that Zero accuses us of attempting.

 Zero goes on to say that MIM(Prisons) "... refuse[s] to even mention the names of these other revolutionary organizations so that your readers can reach out and seek information on their own.
 Another display of elitist hegemonization of line."
-Yet this comment is in the context of criticizing an article that specifically named the IWOC and included a link directly to their publication, so we're confused about where we failed to mention the other organizers' names.
-On this point, however, we did fail to convert the web address to a print address in our print version of ULK, which of course makes it harder for prisoners to reach out directly to IWOC, and we are correcting that mistake in our footnote to this article.
+Yet this comment is in the context of criticizing an article that specifically named the IWOC and included a link directly to its publication, so we're confused about where we failed to mention the other organizers' names.
+On this point, however, we did fail to convert the web address to a print address in our print version of ULK, which of course makes it harder for subscribers to reach out directly to IWOC, and we are correcting that mistake in our footnote to this article and our general practice.
 We actually print many articles debating theory and practice, including some that explicitely disagree with us.
 To be clear though, the purpose of ULK is to educate and inform people on what we see as the most correct political line and practice and so we always offer our response to those points of disagreement and allow our readers (and history) to decide who is correct.

 On this same point, we also highlight the correct practice of our predecessors in the Maoist Internationalist Movement (MIM) who distributed a pamphlet "What's Your Line?" with the names, addresses and political positions of a wide spectrum of political organizations.
 We haven't put the time or money into compiling a similar up-to-date list because our resources are sadly limited, but we still support this practice.
 Perhaps an innocent oversight, but neither the ABC nor the IWOC bothered to link to our website or print contact information for MIM(Prisons) alongside Zero's long and scathing critique of our organization.